pagkly/Zed/Investopedia3/Monetize Definition.md

 Monetize Definition
 ## What Does Monetize Mean?

-"Monetize" refers to the process of turning a non-revenue-generating item into cash, essentially liquidating an asset or object into [legal tender](https://www.investopedia.com/terms/l/legal-tender.asp).
+"Monetize" refers to the process of turning a non-revenue-generating item into cash, essentially liquidating an asset or object into [[legal tender]](https://www.investopedia.com/terms/l/legal-tender.asp).

 ### Key Takeaways